aosabook/500lines/search-engine/README.md

 although less optimal,
 approach
-is to break the file up into chunks with a compact "skip file" which tells you what each chunk contains.
+is to break the file up into chunks with a compact “skip file” which tells you what each chunk contains.
 Then you can read only the chunks that might contain the term you are looking up.